kotlin-orm/ktorm-ksp/README.md

 #### Steps To Customize The Generator

-Please refer to the code implementation of this [module](ktorm-ksp-ext/ktorm-ksp-sequence-batch)
+Please refer to project [ktorm-ksp-ext-batch](https://github.com/kotlin-orm/ktorm-ksp-ext-batch)

 Create a new module that implements the generator (corresponding to ```your-ext-module``` in the above figure), and add dependencies in ```build.gradle``` or ```pom.xml```